davepinch/pinchy.cc/collections/_cues/you-are-beautiful.md

 ---
 title: "you are beautiful"
-cc-type: cue
 date: 2022-05-26
-related:
-  - VISUALIZE YOURSELF
+related: VISUALIZE YOURSELF
+type: cue
 tags:
-  - Cue
+  - cue
-  - You
+  - you
 ---